 SOLIDAR members - working in Europe and worldwide - are actively contributing to the implementation of the 2030 Agenda and its SDGs.
 Their work provides examples of social, environmental and economic transformation.

-As part of the Make Europe Sustainable for All Campaign, the booklet “Stories of transformation” will be released on July 9th.
+As part of the Make Europe Sustainable for All Campaign, the booklet “Sustainability through SOLIDAR(ity).
+SOLIDAR Network contribution to achieve the Sustainable Development Goals in Europe and worldwide” was released on July 9th.